-Can I tell you I got tired just writing about the typical scone making process?
+Can I tell you I got tired just writing about the typical scone-making process?
 If that’s me, can you imagine how intimidating that many steps would be for an inexperienced baker?
-It would especially feel like too many steps to if you’re new to keto baking where alternative flours are even trickier to work with.
+It would especially feel like too many steps if you’re new to keto baking where alternative flours are even trickier to work with.

 Thankfully my keto scone recipes worked beautifully.
 Giving me the ability to share it with you with confidence.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.